-Mere days after our first adoption fell through, I got a Facebook message from a girl we used to attend church with.
+Mere days after our first adoption fell through, I got a Facebook message from a girl we attended church with.
 She was hoping we could get together.
 “Of course!”
 I responded.
 Three days later, we were sitting in my living room catching up after two years of not seeing one another.

-The very next Wednesday morning, I went to the 20-week ultrasound with our amazing birth mama and we learned together that IT WAS A BOY!
+The next Wednesday morning, I went to the 20-week ultrasound with our amazing birth mama, and we learned together that IT WAS A BOY!
 I had the honor of attending her appointments for the rest of her pregnancy.

 We held our breaths.
 But she was strong, steady, and confident in her decision, at least on the outside.
 She will forever be a hero of ours.

-Coleton carries part of his birthmom’s name and we have enjoyed a beautiful open adoption since that Valentine’s birthday in 2012.
+Coleton carries part of his birth mom’s name, and we had enjoyed a beautiful open adoption since that Valentine’s birthday in 2012.
 Coleton is our miracle boy, and it’s so clear that God created him to be our son.

 In the four and a half months leading up to his birth, we lost two more babies.
 The fifth miscarriage happened naturally at 7 weeks gestation.
 The bleeding began in the hospital bathroom on the morning of Coleton’s birthday.

-Caring for our little boy was life-changing and wonderful, but it was also hard as we were grieving our lost babies and what seemed like a future without biological children.
+Caring for our little boy was life-changing and wonderful, but it was also hard as we were grieving our lost babies and what seemed like a future without more children.

 The RE (Reproductive Endocrinologist) told us, “You have a 66% chance of eventually having a baby,” but each passing loss made our infertility seem more permanent.
 What if I was the one out of three who would never carry full term?